geraldzakwan/iykra-sentiment-analysis/README.md

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
  ```

-- If it's running okay then run this on your terminal:
+- If it's running okay then hit your API by running this `curl` command on your terminal:

 ```
 curl --location --request POST 'http://localhost:5000/classify' \